Exeton/EasyEnchants/README.md

 # EasyEnchants

 ## Intro
-EasyEnchants strives to a simple API to for enchant makers.
+EasyEnchants is a Minecraft Spigot plugin that strives to a simple API to for enchant makers.
 This plugin does not contain a system for applying enchantments to items.
 Check out [EnchantBooks](https://github.com/Exeton/EnchantBooks) for features like /enchanter.

 ## Advantages
 1. Automatically checks if an Enchant is activated before calling that Enchant's event.